From airhockey to VR: Here are the 15 best arcades in the Netherlands

 We all thought arcade culture saw the last of its heyday 20 years ago.
 However, it’s managed to make a strong comeback in the past decade, and we can partly thank the Netherlands for its roaring return. 🇳🇱🕹️

 Arcades in the Netherlands were bustling hubs in the ‘80s and ‘90s.
-Children and teenagers alike could leave school stress behind and lose time trying to beat the ever-elusive high score.
+Children and teenagers alike could leave school stress behind and spend hours trying to beat their high score.

 As mobile apps became an indispensable part of people’s lives, Pac-Mac and pinball machines quickly became a thing of the past.